danielperna84/hass-configurator/README.md

 #### SSL_CERTIFICATE / SSL_KEY (string)
 If you're using SSL, set the paths to your SSL files here.
 This is similar to the SSL setup you can do in Home Assistant.
 #### HASS_API (string)
 The configurator fetches some data from your running Home Assistant instance.
 If the API isn't available through the default URL, modify this variable to fix this.
-E.g. `http://192.168.1.2:8123/api/`
+E.g. `http://192.168.1.2:8123/api/`.
+If you set this to `None`, the configurator will start in _standalone_ mode.
 #### HASS_WS_API (string)
 The event observer requires direct access to the websocket API of Home Assistant.
 Use this option to prefill the URL in event observer dialog with the correct address.
 E.g. `wss://hass.example.com/api/websocket`.
 Without this option set the configurator uses the value of `HASS_API`, which might not always be the correct value.
 #### HASS_API_PASSWORD (string)